Take some time to give your medicine cabinet a good cleaning, and be sure to dispose of prescription drugs properly.

 Spring is a good time to rid your house of clutter.
 But in the rush to shed excess clothing and knickknacks, we often overlook some of the most important things that need to be disposed of: unused prescription drugs.

-To help make your spring cleaning of the medicine cabinet a success, the U.S. Drug Enforcement Agency (DEA) is sponsoring National Prescription Drug Take-Back Day on April 26.
+To help make your spring cleaning of the medicine cabinet a success, the U.S. Drug Enforcement Administration (DEA) is sponsoring National Prescription Drug Take-Back Day on April 26.
 The DEA’s website lists locations throughout the country where you can drop off unused or expired medications from 10 a.m. to 2 p.m. on that day for safe disposal.

 Most of us have at some point been guilty of stockpiling our own little pharmacy of leftover medications.
 The longer we hold on to these unneeded drugs, though, the more likely it is that somebody will be harmed by them, either through intentional misuse or accidental ingestion.

 “It’s important for people to use that Take-Back Day as an opportunity to get rid of medicines that are lying around their house, or medicines that they don’t use anymore,” said Dr. Carmen Catizone, executive director of the National Association of Boards of Pharmacy.
 “The reason … is that those medications sometimes find themselves in the hands of children or other people that are trying to abuse those drugs.”